 WHY.
 In 2017, are we still playing black women as competition to black men?
 Why on my HBCU campus am I being told that I need to step aside and let somebody else win?
 Is there a reason why your masculinity still feels threatened by the mere presence of me?
 Literally, I could have gone to a PWI for such a denial of my personhood.

 And please.
 Don’t get me started on how administration wishes to enact dress codes for all students.
-Including grown ass grad students with kids and grand kids.
+Including grown ass grad students with kids and grandkids.
 Then there was the installation of our university president: the women were instructed to wear skirts and dresses with stockings.
 Stockings in Atlanta in the middle of the summering months.
-And no, there wasn’t a simple pants option in case you were wondering.
+No, there wasn’t a simple pants option in case you were wondering.

 The issue is this: If the school spent less time being occupied with the APPEARANCE of being great, it could actually focus on being great in real life.